WuTheFWasThat/redux-saga/docs/api/README.md

 ### `fork(fn, ...args)`

-Creates an Effect description that instructs the middleware to perform a *non-blocking call* on `fn`
+Creates an Effect description that instructs the saga runner to perform a *non-blocking call* on `fn`

 #### Arguments